 Art.
-8 (3) (a) of Regulation n°715/2009 stipulates that ENTSOG "shall adopt common network operation tools to ensure coordination of network operation in normal and emergency conditions, including a common incidents classification scale..."
+26 (3) (a) of Regulation 2024/1789 stipulates that ENTSOG "shall adopt common network operation tools to ensure coordination of network operation in normal and emergency conditions, including a common incidents classification scale..."

 This document presents the incidents classification scale as part of the Regional Coordination System for Gas (a common network operation tool to ensure coordination of network operation in emergency conditions) and describes procedures how to use it.
-The incidents classification scale is used by all ReCo Teams members.
+The incidents classification scale is used by the ReCo Team Europe members.